pkarsy/AutomaticSchoolBellTimer/README.md

 ## Design Goals

-- Very low cost of the hardware.
 - Very accurate, using NTP(Network Time Protocol).
-- Automatically shiching daylight time, twice a year.
+- Time Zone and Daylight Savings Time
-- Resistand to Network disconnections and power outages.
+- Resistant to Network disconnections and power outages.
 The module keeps accurate time on such occations, and only rarely needs to connect to the Internet to fix the time drift(less than 1 sec per week without Internet) We use a dedicated DS3231 module(with a lithium coin cell) for this.
 In the unlikely event of no network availability (at all) there is a dedicated section below.
-- Simple and intuitive Web Control Panel.
+- Simple Web Control Panel.
 Easily controllable via PC or mobile.
 With the option of MQTT, it can also be controlled outside of the local network.
+- Very low cost of the hardware.
-- as few parts as possible (and no soldering at all, if the ESP has presoldered headers).
+- as few parts as possible, and no soldering at all, if the ESP has presoldered headers.
 - Reliable hardware.
 It is expected to work for years and years mostly anattended.
 The minimal part count and the airtight enclosure is hepling on this.
 - Reliable software.
 Minimal dependencies on external services.
 For example there is no dependency for an MQTT server, whom we dont now if it is working or even exists 10 years from now.
 If you want it of course is working and can be useful for remote control and debugging (see the dedicated section).
 - Free software.
 Both tasmota and timetable are open source with very permissive licences.